TeamDevDev/course-assessment-fall-2024/tokens.md

 ## Token Use Template

+**This is the content that you should use to create an issue in this GitHub repository.**

 **Apply a checkmark to each statement that you agree with.**

 - [ ] I have at least one remaining token to spend.